Thesis Template in LaTeX for a Coventry University PhD

 LaTeX is a common format used for writing a Thesis or other academic document.
 It is particularly popular in the sciences and engineering topics.
 If you are writing any documents for publishing then use LaTeX.
 Once over the short learning curve it is much more productive than a word processor (such as Microsoft Word), especially for large documents.
 Plus, unlike a commercial word processor it is free, no more tie-ins to updates and subscriptions.

 Until now there was no easily available LaTeX template for a Coventry University (CU) thesis, other existing templates needed adapting.
 This article is a brief introduction to CULTT, the free Coventry University LaTeX Thesis Template.
 Whilst this article provides an overview to CULTT, there is more detailed information and useful links within the template itself.
 The end of this article also provides some useful links.
 The template is stored on a GitHub repository.
-Corrections and suggestions for changes are welcome, either via GitHub or email (email@example.com).
+It is provided as a zip file and a compiled PDF.
+Corrections and suggestions for changes are welcome, either via GitHub or email (firstname.lastname@example.org).